veena-2025/veena-2025/README.md

-my name is veena
+My name is Veena
-i am in sth sem computer science and engineering
+I am in 5 th sem computer science and engineering in KLS VDIT  haliyaal